 The keywords they entered will be checked against the deal attributes shown on the UI.

 Once user finalizes the deal entry, user clicks Next.
 Tool takes the user to CRM allocation screen.

+The original currency amount and code, and the HKD equivalent should be shown.